 A company we will call Lusca Media decided to go forward with a major merger.
 They combined five digital media companies with almost 100 stakeholders each into one larger entity.
 Half of the companies were using Carta while the other half was still on spreadsheets.

 The cap tables for each of these five companies were extremely complicated.
 They contained over 15 shareholder classes, 3 different warrant and option grant types, specific vesting schedules for each set of shares, and hybrid option requirements.
 Combining these wasn’t just a simple copy and paste.

 Software allowed Lusca Media to create rules for each of the companies being merged.
 These formulas would dictate how each of the share classes was transformed into shares of the new company.
 This meant making 10 or 15 calculations rather than 500.
 In addition, software allowed the old company cap tables to be saved so any mistakes could be reverted or corrected.

 The dream of nearly every entrepreneur is to IPO.
 The next-best exit scenario is to get acquired.
 Carta recently worked with Trello during their acquisition.

 Acquisitions are an incredibly delicate process, made more challenging by the fact that only a few select employees lead the charge while other employees remain focused on growing the business.

 During Trello’s due diligence process they had to present to the acquirer with their current cap table, develop waterfall scenarios for all current employees and investors as well as show historical cap tables from numerous points in time.
 These snapshots would have been next to impossible to provide in Excel.
 With software, pulling this information only required a few clicks, allowing the acquisition team to focus on other important parts of the due diligence process.

 In the end, Trello was acquired for $425 million.

 Complexity and customization are the cause of every cap table frustration.
-In the beginning, a cap table is a necessary evil but as the company grows and becomes successful they come to represent something else; People who believe in you and are invested in your success.
+A cap table is a necessary evil but as the company grows and becomes successful they come to represent something else: people who believe in you and are invested in your success.